 All over Europe, you can find these strongholds, each with its unique features.
 Some perched on top of a mountain, others seemingly floating above water, and some nearly hidden by the leafy cover of trees, medieval castles had to be both functional, durable, and easy on the eyes, considering that many were an escape to the royalty and aristocrats.

 Many of Europe’s medieval castles are iconic and easily recognized, while others are off the beaten path.
-Here is our pick of the 25 most beautiful medieval castles in the world.
+Here is my pick of the 25 most beautiful medieval castles in the world.

 1. Eltz Castle, Germany